 As RVing becomes more mainstream and more and more younger families are choosing the lifestyle, brands are seeking ways to become more and more relevant, more personal and more interested in the lives of the people who use their products.

-I mean, the RV community is as unique as it is diverse.
+The RV community is as unique as it is diverse.
 It used to be the only people with RVs were those who had retired and were starting the second phase of their lives.
-Today, more and more young families are getting in on the action, traveling with their kids, exploring and spending quality time together.
+Today, more and more young families are getting in on the action, traveling with their kids and pets, exploring and spending quality time together.

 As the number of people who are RVing grows, the community naturally grows.
 And, most of us love to talk about our experiences.
-We love to share our favorite places to camp, our craziest campground neighbor stories, our must see roadside attractions, the best spots to see whales and so much more.
+We love to share our favorite US National Parks, our top Free Things To Do, our Alaska Travel Route, the best spots to see whales and so much more.

 Knowledge Is Good